Maple Avenue - Cycling Facility Design Feasibility Assessment

 A safe cycling route to the GO station from all parts of town is needed and Maple could be a component of that.
 I wouldn't consider Maple a safe cycling route in its current form, so it is encouraging to see that improvements are being considered.

-mattbg about 4 years ago
+mattbg over 4 years ago

 characters left